 4. Update your Nest Guard software

-Since your Detects connect to your Guard, check to make sure your Guard has the latest software.
-Press and hold the 2 button on your Guard until you hear Release to check for updates.
+Since your Nest Detects connect to your Nest Guard, make sure your Nest Guard has the latest software.
+Press and hold the 2 button on your Nest Guard until you get a "Release to check for updates" message.

-5. Check your Detect battery
+5. Check your Nest Detect battery

-Push the button on your Detect.
+Push the button on your Nest Detect.

-6. Try restarting your Detect
+6. Restart your Nest Detect

 7. Check the connection range